Interstate 435 Kansas / Missouri

 The original I-435 alignment east of I-35 was finished by 1975, with a full cloverleaf interchange at the west end with a local road tieing it into Pflumm Road to the south, and a semi directional-T interchange at Claycomo to the north.1 U.S. 50 was relocated to follow I-435 west from Lee’s Summit, Missouri to Overland Park, Kansas as conditionally approved by AASHTO on June 29, 1978.

-The Grandview Triangle Interchange, where Interstates 49, 435, 470 and U.S. 50 and 70 come together, was upgraded during roadwork from fall 2000 to May 2008. $300-million in construction focused on expanding the U.S. 71 mainline by three lanes per direction, adding two lanes for the continuation of I-435 east, and shifting the left-hand ramp from I-435 east to I-49 and U.S. 71 south, and I-470 east to the right.
-Interchanges were also revamped along I-49 & U.S. 71 to the south at Blue Ridge Boulevard, Red Bridge Road and Longview Road.
+The Grandview Triangle Interchange, where I-49, I-435, I-470 and U.S. 50 and U.S. 71 come together, was upgraded during roadwork from Fall 2000 to May 2008. $300-million in construction focused on expanding the U.S. 71 mainline by three lanes per direction, adding two lanes for the continuation of I-435 east, and shifting the left side ramp from I-435 east to I-49 and U.S. 71 south, and I-470 east to the right.
+Interchanges were also revamped along I-49/U.S. 71 to the south at Blue Ridge Boulevard, Red Bridge Road and Longview Road.

 Work on the freeway mainlines was formally completed during a ceremony held on December 14, 2007.
 Officials buried a steel triangle that day to symbolize a new era of transportation as the old Grandview Triangle Interchange days were over.
 The junction was renamed by the Missouri General Assembly in 2005 as the “Three Trails Crossing Memorial Highway”.
 The Three Trails name is derived from the trails, Santa Fe, Oregon and California, that historically ran through the area.2

 The $600-million Johnson County Gateway project focused on upgrading Interstate 435 between West 87th Street and U.S. 69 in the Overland Park area.
-Phase 2 of construction rebuilt the beltway from K-10 eastward while Phase 3 will extend work northward to 87th Street at a date to be determined.
+Phase 2 of construction rebuilt the beltway from K-10 eastward.

 Work commenced on the $288-million Phase 2 of the Johnson County Gateway project in May 2014.
 Construction altered the three-wye interchange with the K-10 freeway to incorporate it with new collector distributor roadways leading east to Lackman Road and the cloverstack interchange with Interstate 35.
 Subsequent work replaced the loop ramp from I-35 north to I-435 west with a new flyover while extending the c/d roadway system north from K-10 to 95th Street.
 Road construction for Phase 2 wrapped up in January 2017, with finishing work including landscaping, signing and painting was completed by late April 2017.3